gdennie/toml/toml.md

 color = "green"
 ```

-You may also use inline tables where appropriate:
+You can also use inline tables where appropriate:

 ```toml
 points = [ { x = 1, y = 2, z = 3 },